Advertisement / Annons:

 All four programs are also connected through ASCOM interface.
 It allows drift align, dithering and auto-guidance in an intelligent way.
 That I will do in this test is to set the focus of the telescope to the main camera (DSLR).

 Before I turn off the focuser and the astro server I always check that the focus is in the the bottom position, that is position 0.

 Centers the telescope on a rather dim star.
 Takes ISO800 exposures of 5 second (Canon EOS 5D and telescope f5.3) between each adjustment of focus.
 See below, apparently, quite a lot out of focus.
-The outdoor temperature is plus 1.9 degree, which can be read on the supplied thermometer to USB-Focus (at the top of the window).
+The outdoor temperature is plus 1.9 Celsius degree, which can be read on the supplied thermometer to USB-Focus (at the top of the window).
 The camera temperature are about 3 degrees higher.
 It will take about one hour to stabilize when storing the telescope indoors.

 Opens up the focus tool in APT.
-A small box that I center around the star I will use to focus on.
+A small box that I center around the star I want to focus on.
 Here you get information about the FWHM, Full-Width-Half-Max, measuring the star's width.
 The best FWHM value achieved stored and displayed on the right.
 Low value corresponds to a narrow star and well focused.
 Furthermore, you get a profile of the star, and a plotted a graph of the FWHM value for each exposure.
 Very handy, you can even add auto temperature compensation, so far I haven't come there yet in the field use.
 Although autofocus is available.